 The content schedule will contain more detailed content information for each day of the month.
 For example title, status, due date, publish date, time, type of content, author, distribution channels, meta tags, and notes.

-Schedule – Social media management tools like Hootsuite, for example, save time since you can post to multiple platforms at the same time.
+Schedule – Social media management tools such as HootSuite, save time since you can post to multiple platforms at the same time.

-Using the publishing tool to schedule posts in advance means you can set it and forget it.
+Using the publishing tool to schedule posts in advance allows you to set it and forget it.

 Let it go.
 The world will continue to go on even if you cannot so when you’re down, allow yourself to rest, rebuild your strength and recover, you won’t regret it.